 Updated: Apr 27, 2020

 You may need to ask yourself or your health professional...WHY do I have high blood pressure?
-WHY do you struggle to get to sleep?
-WHY do you get regular headaches & migraines?
-WHY do you get reflux?
+WHY do I struggle to get to sleep?
+WHY do I get regular headaches & migraines?
+WHY do I get reflux or heartburn?

 Go back to basics

 What do I mean by "go back to basics"?
 Firstly think of the 3 major causes of poor health and see if it's possible to address any of them.

 3. Structural stress - injuries, repetitive stress, micro-trauma to the musculoskeletal structures of the body.
 Plus interference to the nerve system that controls the body.
 Or even blockages in the energy pathways within the body.
 Exercise, yoga, chiropractic care, acupuncture, massage and just some of the ways to reduce structural stress.

 In what areas do you think your body could do with more support?

 So if you are not sure where to start, I suggest you begin by healing your gut.
 For more detailed information feel free to check out "You are 90% bugs, but are you the right kind?" and "Top tips to heal your gut and improve your immune system".
 (If you're interested in my gut-healing Facebook support Group, it can be found here).

 You only have one body, and it needs to last you a lifetime.